diofant/diofant/docs/tutorial/simplification.rst

 -------

 A common way to deal with special functions is to rewrite them in terms of one another.
-This works for any function in SymPy, not just special functions.
+This works for any function in Diofant, not just special functions.
 To rewrite an expression in terms of a function, use ``expr.rewrite(function)``.
 For example,